Becoming an Old Dog Haven Home (rev.4/14)

 - If the dog is adoptable: Are you willing to take pictures, make notes about his personality and behavior, and to introduce the dog to potential adopters?
 We would do the “marketing” and screen potential adopters, but you would be responsible for the introduction and for judging the suitability of personalities and how well the dog likes the adopter.
 We have an adoption agreement and an outline of procedures; you would be responsible for paperwork and collecting the adoption fee.

-- Are you comfortable with communicating regularly (email is our usual method) with ODH staff and accepting our guidance on care for the dog?
+- Are you comfortable with communicating regularly by email with ODH staff and accepting our guidance on care for the dog?
 We will work closely with the vets and make decisions for vet care.
 We don’t interfere much but we have the final responsibility and a great deal of experience.
 Even in Final Refuge care, the dog belongs to ODH and we feel that good teamwork is really important.
 We try to be very supportive!

 A note about end-of-life care